-The IT’SUGAR concept “lives at the intersection of attitude and fun,” according to Rubin, who explains it is more about getting the consumer in a particular mindset that is much different from when they are shopping more traditional channels.
+The IT’SUGAR concept “lives at the intersection of attitude and fun,” according to Rubin, who explains the key is getting consumers in a particular mindset that is much different from when they are shopping more traditional channels.

 “We try to form a store where shoppers can laugh, and enjoy the products and creations we’ve made.
-The reason we were create and all we exist to do is poke fun at a lot of society’s rules that are restrictive and get in the way of treating yourself and having a good time,” he says.
+All we exist to do is poke fun at a lot of society’s rules that are restrictive and get in the way of treating yourself and having a good time,” he says.
 “We don’t take ourselves very seriously at IT’SUGAR, and that resonates with a population that is constantly looking for an escape.”

-Part of meeting this demand is playing into pop culture trends, whether it be Saturday Night Live-inspired Pete’s Famous Schweddy Balls during winter holidays, an IT’SUGAR best seller, or its collection of Stranger Things confections ranging from chocolate bars to Scoops Ahoy ice cream-shaped gummies.
+Part of meeting this demand is playing into pop culture trends, whether it be Saturday Night Live-inspired Pete’s Famous Schweddy Balls during winter holidays, an IT’SUGAR best seller, or its collection of Stranger Things confections ranging from chocolate bars to Scoops Ahoy ice cream cone gummies.

-It is this attribute that makes IT’SUGAR resilient to ecommerce threats, according to Rubin.
+This is what makes IT’SUGAR resilient to ecommerce threats, according to Rubin.

 While on one hand IT’SUGAR has a buffer against ecommerce, on the other the company leverages the channel to increase the reach for its exclusive items, such as the Stranger Things line.